Eerie Images Taken By An Early 20th Century Spirit Photographer

 Long before the existence of Photoshop, so-called “spirit photographers” were manipulating images to convincing—and haunting—effect.

 One such photographer was William Hope, a well-known, early 20th century spirit photographer who led a group called The Crewe Circle, comprised of several other alleged ghost shutterbugs.
-Recently, a curator from the National Media Museum uncovered a series of Hope's photographs in a Lancashire bookshop.
+In 2015, a curator from the National Media Museum uncovered a series of Hope's photographs in a Lancashire bookshop.

 In the aftermath of World War I, many were eager to connect with deceased loved ones, which gave Hope a chance to capitalize more than a decade after he first "captured" a spirit while photographing a friend.
 Spirit photographers promised not just a glimpse of those lost souls, but lifelong documentation of their presence.
 The most common methods used double exposure or glass plates to achieve these pictorial apparitions during a time when photo manipulation was a new concept.